zaki-mj/MyToDo/README.md

 # MyToDo

-A simple and elegant Flutter to-do list personal diary app.
-Enjoy a sleek and elegant Flutter application that not only manages your daily tasks but also helps you keep a journal of your thoughts.
-Stay organized with local storage , with all data persisted locally using `shared_preferences`. and get ready for even more features coming soon.
+A simple and elegant Flutter to-do list and personal diary app.
+Stay organized with local storage , with all data persisted locally using `shared_preferences` and even more features coming soon.

 ## Table of Contents
 - [Features](#features)